ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 a configuration defining this list of PVs (and optionally read-back PVs).
 In other words, when saving a snapshot the client must specify the unique id of the associated configuration node.

+**Composite Snapshot:**

+An aggregation of snapshot nodes and/or other composite snapshot nodes.
+The referenced nodes must exist in order to be able to create a composite snapshot.
+Moreover, a snapshot node cannot be deleted if it is referenced in a composite snapshot.

 REST Services
 -------------